smithandrewl/Curiostore/README.md

 These projects are in the ui and api directories.

-The ui is a prototype.
+The ui is a prototype, but the backend works.

 ![screenshot](Curiostore.png)